Join our global community of 1,500+ amazing volunteers.

 - Be assertive and resilient

-After over 5 years, over 1,000 people, from 40 nations, aged up to 78 years old have worked with us as volunteers in Greece, Bangladesh, Mexico and Cyprus.
+More than 1,500 people, from 40 nations, aged up to 78 years old have worked with us as volunteers in Greece, Bangladesh, Mexico and Cyprus.
 They have worked in some of the most challenging circumstances, so we know how you can be effective and how to look after your welfare.

 We work in safe environments but we have created a specific policy for working in Moldova to manage specific risks there.